A1y0sh4/tGUR-Civ-Expansion/README.md

 - Aleksandria (A1y0sh4)

 Historical civs:
--Soviet Union
+- Soviet Union
--The Confederate States
+- The Confederate States
--The Philippines
+- The Philippines